-Period Trial Started to force charge the batteries until 1630hrs (tariff 1) in readiness of the discharge to grid.
+Period Trial 1430hrs to 1630hrs Started to force charge the batteries until 1630hrs (tariff 1) in readiness of the discharge to grid.

 Result =started the force charge later this time the SOC of the batteries in the +70% and again most of the batteries reached the 100% SOC target.